AJung90/phase-0-tracks/web_dev/jquery/notes.md

 * Along the way, I will try and implement some of the new things I've learned by creating and testing my own code making sure to take breaks about every half an hour.

+Most effective strategies

+* Started out on Codecademy's jQuery course for about 20-30 minutes to familiarize myself with the syntax

+* Moved onto jQuery documentation to look at the different types of functions that could be run and tried out some examples